jarulsamy/SimmerTheToads/notebook/final.md

 - Users can login to their Spotify account through our website
 - Users can select one or more playlists at a time
-- Playlists can be Simmered, Baked, or Microwaved (names for our playlist optimiziation algorithms)
+- Playlists can be Simmered, Baked, or Microwaved (names for our playlist optimization algorithms)

 Other than these features, we wanted our website to be cohesive, aesthetic, and cute.
 We wanted our project to have an abundance of personality so that we could have fun with it.
 This meant that we wanted the design to include artistic assets, colors and cute fonts.

 ### Limitations